noaros/Arch/README.md

 Once in the system, it becomes a matter of how little I need to add to it to get it to behave acceptably.
 I was a bit surprised *Chrome* wasn't readily available without wrinkles, but used that as an excuse to just use *Firefox* instead.
 At first I tried to roll with virtual consoles only and no window manager other than *cage* to launch *Firefox*, but copy paste between the consoles and browser seemed to be too annoying to get working.
 So I opted to give *Sway* a try, and like it so far.
 Touchpad scroll direction was inverted, but fixed with a Sway configuration file.

 Next problem was sound.
 That went relatively smooth on the 2nd attempt of installing a bunch of things.
 Though it does sound a bit fuzzy..
+Yes I needed the nvidia graphics drivers to fix the muffled sound, as well as adjusting volume with *alsamixer*.